sunyeetu/psiral-HTM/HOWTO.md

 ## Spells & Mana

-All players start with 10 pts. of mana.
+All players start with 10 points of mana.
 Mana does **not** get replenished over time!
 The only way to replenish mana is to get 4 or 5 when throwing the dice.

 Wizards have two types of spells available - *common* and *special*. *Common* can be casted by all wizards and *special*